-Oat bran is made from the outer shell of the oat kernel and is available as a finely ground meal.
-You can buy pure oat bran to cook as a hot cereal or use in baking.
+Oat bran, made from the outer shell of the oat kernel, is sold as a finely ground meal.
+You can buy oat bran to cook as a hot cereal or use in baking recipes.

-You'll also find oat bran as added ingredient in commercial cereals, muffins and breads.
-Oat bran adds a distinctive nutty flavour and texture.

-Oat bran is available in the cereal or baking section of major grocery stores and natural food stores.
+You'll find oat bran in the cereal or baking section of grocery stores and natural food stores.

-Due to its susceptibility to going rancid, store oat bran in a tightly sealed container in a cool, dark and dry place.
-To prolong the shelf life of oat bran, store it in the freezer in a tightly sealed container.
-You can cook with oat bran directly out of the freezer in recipes or on its own - no thawing required.
+Store oat bran in a tightly sealed container in a cool, dark and dry place.
+To prolong its shelf life, you can also store oat bran in the fridge or freezer.
+You can cook with oat bran directly out of the freezer - no thawing required!

-Oat bran can easily be made into a hot creamy cereal by cooking two parts liquid (milk, soymilk or water) to one part oat bran.
-Bring the liquid to a boil, add oat bran and simmer for 5 to 7 minutes, or until the oat bran absorbs the liquid.
-Top cooked oat bran with fresh fruit and spices such as cinnamon or nutmeg for a tasty and satisfying morning meal.
+To make a hot, creamy oat bran cereal, cook two parts liquid (milk, soymilk or water) to one part oat bran.
+Bring the liquid to a boil, add oat bran, and then simmer for 5 to 7 minutes, or until the oat bran absorbs the liquid.
+Top cooked oat bran with fresh fruit and cinnamon or nutmeg and enjoy!

-Oat bran can be added to dishes, such as cold cereal, without being cooked.
-It is also an excellent addition to baked goods including muffins, cookies, loaves and crisps.
+Raw oat bran can be added to many foods including cold cereal, yogurt, smoothies and casseroles.
+It's also an easy addition to baked good recipes including muffins, cookies, loaves and crisps.

-To enhance oat bran's nutty flavour, try toasting it on a baking sheet at 375°F for 5 or 7 minutes until lightly brown before using.
+To enhance oat bran's nutty flavour, you can toast it on a baking sheet at 375°F for 5 or 7 minutes, or until lightly browned.

 Healthy ways to enjoy

-- Add 1/4 cup (50 ml) of oat bran to your favourite morning cereal.
+- Sprinkle 1/4 cup (50 ml) of raw oat bran over your favourite morning cereal.

-- Stir in a few tablespoons of oat bran into a pancake or waffle batter.
+- Stir in a few tablespoons of raw oat bran into a pancake or waffle batter.

-- Sprinkle oat bran on yogurt mixed with fresh berries for a tasty calcium rich addition to your meal.
+- Sprinkle oat bran on yogurt mixed with fresh berries for a tasty calcium-rich addition to lunch.

-- For a crunchy texture without added fat, bread chicken breasts or a fillet of fish in egg white and then coat with oat bran.
-Bake in the oven until cooked through and slightly crispy.
+- For a crunchy breading sans fat, dip chicken breasts or fish fillets in egg white and then coat with oat bran.
+Bake or grill until cooked through and slightly crispy.

-- Add 1/3 cup (75 ml) of oat bran to your favourite meat loaf recipe.
-Sprinkle 2 tablespoons (25 ml) on top for a crunchy topping.
+- Add 1/3 cup (75 ml) of oat bran to your favourite meat loaf or burger recipe.
+For a crunchy topping, sprinkle 2 tablespoons (25 ml) on top of meat loaf before baking.

-- Add a tablespoon or two of toasted oat bran to a smoothie for a boost of fibre.
+- Add a tablespoon or two of toasted oat bran to a fruit smoothie.